 Selecting preferences

 In the period between submitting an application and offers being made, you will be asked to specify your regional/geographical preferences.
 Preference choices are ranked in Oriel.
+For more information on how to do this, go to Using Oriel to Apply

-Your preferences will be used, along with final selection rank to determine which offer, if any, you receive.
+Your preferences will be used, along with final selection rank, to determine which offer (if any) you receive.

 The "no preference" column